electron/electronjs.org-old/data/blog/webview2.md

 most commonly into a JSON string.
 This is an expensive operation and IPC bottlenecks can negatively impact performance.

-When sending JavaScript objects between Electron's main and renderer process, Chromium will use [the structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) which is [significantly faster](https://github.com/crossplatform-dev/xplat-challenges/blob/main/results.md#ipc) even when using context isolation for increased security.
+When sending JavaScript objects between Electron's main and renderer process, Electron will use [the structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm) which is [significantly faster](https://github.com/crossplatform-dev/xplat-challenges/blob/main/results.md#ipc) even when using context isolation for increased security.
 Electron also supports direct IPC between any two processes via the [MessagePorts](https://www.electronjs.org/docs/latest/performance/message-ports/) API, which also utilizes structured clone.
 Applications which leverage this can avoid paying the JSON-serialization tax when sending objects between processes.